Growing the economy and jobs

-- The fourth South Africa Investment Conference will be held on 24 March 2022.
+- The fourth South Africa Investment Conference will be held in March 2022.

 - Transnet will start providing third-party private operators with access to its freight network by April 2022.

-- PRASA is rehabilitating its passenger rail network in 10 priority corridors.
+- PRASA will be rehabilitating its passenger rail network in 10 priority corridors.

 - Private-public partnerships will be in place at the ports of Durban and Ngqura by October 2022.

-- Eskom has established a separate transmission subsidiary, and is on track to complete its unbundling by December 2022.
+- Eskom will establish a separate transmission subsidiary, and is on track to complete its unbundling by December 2022.